-The all-inclusive model is the complete opposite of all that – a little world of its own.
-Really not our bag, usually.
+The all-inclusive model is the complete opposite of all that.
+A little world of its own.

 Part of Fethiye

 It doesn’t feel separate from Fethiye (despite the fact we’d waited over 10 years to get behind those gates) because it’s a feature of the local scenery.

-It’s a part of the town, and, even when you’re inside the complex, chilling out in the Club Letoonia cocoon, it’s still possible to feel a part of Fethiye.
+And, even when you’re inside the complex, chilling out in the Club Letoonia cocoon, it’s still possible to feel a part of Fethiye.